-prerequisites for the module: none Recommended prior knowledge: Admission requirements: Basic knowledge in software engine eering and programming none languages, knowledge in the subject t matter of the project topic.
+Recommended prior knowledg e: Admission requirements: Basic knowledge in software eng ineering and programming none languages, knowledge in the sub ject matter of the project topic.
 Frequency: every semester Recommended semester: Minimal Duration of the Module: 1 Semester

 Module Units

-SWT Masters Project in Software Systems Science 6,00 Weekly Contact
+Masters Project in Software Engineering and Programming Languages 4,00 Weekly Contact

 Mode of Delivery: Practicals Hours

-Lecturers: Prof. Dr. Gerald Lüttgen
+Lecturers: Prof. Dr. Gerald Lüttgen, Scientific Staff Praktische Informatik,

+insbesondere Softwaretechnik und Programmiersprachen

 Language: English/German

 Frequency: every semester

 Learning outcome: -

 To be announced at the beginning of the project.

 Contents: -

 Conduct of the project, accompanied by tutorials and regular project meetings.

 Literature: -

 To be announced at the beginning of the project.

-Examination

-Coursework Assignment and Colloquium / Duration of Examination: 30 minutes

-Duration of Coursework: 12 weeks

-prerequisites for module examination:

-Regular participation in the practicals.

-Description:

-Production of a written report on the software project carried out (Assignment/

-Hausarbeit).
-Discussion of this project report and of the developed artefacts in the

-context of the wider project topic (Colloquium/Kolloquium).
+Examination Coursework Assignment and Colloquium / Duration of Examination: 20 minutes Duration of Coursework: 12 weeks prerequisites for module examination: Regelmäßige Teilnahme an den zugehörigen Lehrveranstaltungen Description: Production of a written report on the software project carried out (Assignment/ Hausarbeit).
+The student may choose whether to write/compose the project report in English or German.
+Discussion of this project report and of the developed artefacts in the context of the wider project topic (Colloquium/Kolloquium).
+The examination language is either English or German and may be chosen by the student at the colloquium.

-Module SWT-SEM-M Sem and Programming Langua Seminar Software Engineering a inar in Software Engineering ages (Master) nd Programming Languages (Master) 3 ECTS / 9 0 h (since WS17/18) Person responsible for module: F Prof. Dr. Gerald Lüttgen Contents: Current topics in software engine of research topics in these fields, technologies and tools, to the dis ering and programming languages.
-Th from the analysis, comparison and ev cussion and evaluation of novel resea is may com aluation of c rch proposa prise the full spectrum current software ls.
-Learning outcomes: Students will compile and acquire by independently carrying out and coherent, comprehensible preser topics in software engineering an e current topics in software engineering d documenting a literature survey, and ntation to their peers.
-Students will also d programming languages with their p g and progra by preparin be able to eers. amming languages ig and delivering a scientifically discuss Remark: The main language of instruction students are fluent in German.
-Re is English.
-The seminar may be delive egular participation in the presentation ered in Germ s is required nan if all participating d.
-The total workload of 90 hrs. is sp 20 hrs. consultations and pr 25 hrs. literature research a 45 hrs. working on the assignment of the module: blit approximately as follows: resentations (Referate), including discund nd familiarization and evaluation of lite gnment (Hausarbeit) and preparation for ussions erature or the prese ntation (Referat) none 1 Recommended prior knowledg Basic knowledge in software eng and in the subject matter of the s of scientific methods is expected. e: ineering, in programming languages eminar.
-Additionally, basic knowledge Admissior none n requirements: Frequency: every semester Recommended semester: Minimal De 1 Semeste uration of the Module: r Module Units Software Engineering and Prog Mode of Delivery: Seminar Lecturers: Prof. Dr. Gerald Lüttg insbesondere Softwaretechnik ur Language: English/German Frequency: every semester gramming Languages (Master) en, Scientific Staff Praktische Informa nd Programmiersprachen ik, 2,00 Weekly Contact Hours Contents: Various current topics in software which complement and/or extend degree programme's modules related to these fields.
+Module SWT-SEM-M Semin and Programming Languag Seminar Software Engineering and U 3 ECTS / 9 10 h (since WS17/18) Person responsible for module: Prof. Dr. Gerald Lüttgen Contents: Current topics in software engineering and programming languages.
+This may comprise the full spectrum of research topics in these fields, from the analysis, comparison and evaluation of current software technologies and tools, to the discussion and evaluation of novel research proposals.
+Learning outcomes: Students will compile and acquire current topics in software engineering and programming languages by independently carrying out and documenting a literature survey, and by preparing and delivering a coherent, comprehensible presentation to their peers.
+Students will also be able to scientifically discuss topics in software engineering and programming languages with their peers.
+English.
+The seminar may be delive ular participation in the presentation The total workload of 90 hrs. is split approximately as follows: 20 hrs. consultations and presentations (Referate), including discussions 25 hrs. literature research and familiarization and evaluation of literature 45 hrs. working on the assignment (Hausarbeit) and preparation for the presentation (Referat) prerequisites for the module: none Admissior none n requirements: Frequency: every semester Recommended semester: Minimal Duration of the Module: 1 Semester 1 Semeste r Module Units 1 Semeste r Software Engineering and Progra Mode of Delivery: Seminar Lecturers: Prof. Dr. Gerald Lüttger insbesondere Softwaretechnik und Language: English/German Frequency: every semester n, Scientific Staff Praktische Informat r 2,00 Weekly Contact Hours Software Engineering and Progra Mode of Delivery: Seminar Lecturers: Prof. Dr. Gerald Lüttger insbesondere Softwaretechnik und Language: English/German Frequency: every semester Contents: Various current topics in software e n, Scientific Staff Praktische Informat Programmiersprachen engineering and programming langua ik, ages, 2,00 Weekly Contact